gvazdas/svencoop/README.md

 https://github.com/MrOats/AngelScript_SC_Plugins

+## Commands

-Admins can type .respawnall in console to force respawn all players.
+.respawnall - admin command to respawn all players (if there is a valid spawn point).

+.reviveall - admin command to revive all players.
+If they die within 1 second of being revived, they are teleported to a player that is alive and revived again.

 # Loading music